-In the late nineteenth century and early twentieth century, metal wheels began to replace wooden wheels on agricultural equipment, wagons, tractors, and farm trucks.
-Quincy companies comprised a major manufacturing hub of these metal wheels.
+In the late nineteenth century and early twentieth century, Quincy was a major manufacturing center of many industrial products.
+As metal wheels began to replace wooden wheels on agricultural equipment, wagons, tractors, and farm trucks, Quincy companies had a major role.

-The 1905 Thomas Register of American Manufacturers, showed the following metal wheel manufacturers in Quincy: Bush Metal Wheel Works, Electric Wheel Company, J. R. Little Metal Wheel Company, Quincy Corn Planter Company, and Empire Manufacturing,
+The Thomas Register of American Manufacturers for 1905 showed the following metal wheel manufacturers in Quincy: Bush Metal Wheel Works, Electric Wheel Company, J. R. Little Metal Wheel Company, Quincy Corn Planter Company, and Empire Manufacturing,

 Companies such as Electric Wheel and J. R. Little were incorporated with stockholders being known Quincy industrialists.
 However the Bush Foundry and Metal Wheel Company was owned by a single individual for about 25 years before it obtained incorporation.
 Even then, all stockholders were family members.

 Clement Bush was born at Bitton near Bristol, England in February 1838.
-He came to this United States in 1857 as a young man, working at foundries in Seneca and Auburn in New York.
+He came to the United States in 1857 working at foundries in Seneca and Auburn, New York.

-But four years later in 1861, Bush returned to England where he married Ellen Lockley Woodland, the daughter of a Bristol attorney, on Christmas Day, 1864.
+In 1861 Bush returned to England.
+On Christmas Day, 1864, he married Ellen Lockley Woodland, the daughter of a Bristol attorney.
 The couple had five children all born in England.

 Starting in 1863 Bush operated a successful foundry near Bristol for 17 years, but lost his fortune in some bad investments.
-The family then went to Montreal, Canada where Bush worked for a couple years in the shops of the Grand Trunk Railroad Company.
-But Mrs. Bush found the Canadian winters too severe.
+The family then went to Montreal, Canada where Bush worked in the shops of the Grand Trunk Railroad Company.

 In 1890 he built a foundry at Thirteenth and Broadway.
 The foundry was enlarged in 1900 when he established his metal wheel works.

-In January, 1905 the C. Bush Foundry and Metal Wheel Works, located at 13th and Broadway planned an expansion.
-The plans for a brick addition were “drawn at the suggestion of J. R. Little, foreman of the wheel department” according to a Quincy paper.
+In January, 1905, Bush planned to expand his C. Bush Foundry and Metal Wheel Works on Broadway.
+The plans for a brick addition was “drawn at the suggestion of J. R. Little, foreman of the wheel department” according to a Quincy paper.
 It is somewhat surprising that J. R. Little had an association with the Bush Foundry since he was a principal in the J. R. Little Metal Wheel Company, a competing metal wheel manufacturer.

-In May, 1905 Clement Bush made another of his trips to his homeland.
+In May, 1905 Clement Bush made another trip to his homeland.
 When he returned in August of that year, he came back with a wife.
-While he was in England Bush marred Isabella Burley of London.
+While he was in England Bush had married Isabella Burley of London.

 In the early evening of October 8, 1909 flames were discovered coming out of the roof of the Bush Foundry.
-It was thought that a spark from one of the forges in the plant lodged in the framework of the roof of the molding plant later causing the blaze.
-The greatest loss was to the patterns in the pattern department.
+It was thought that a spark from one of the forges in the plant lodged in the framework of the roof of the molding plant, later causing the blaze.
+The greatest loss was in the pattern department.
 The wheel department was damaged more by water than fire.
 But it caused the plant to be closed for several days.

 Clement and Isabelle Bush moved to Long Beach, California in 1911 for health reasons and his son, Albert R. Bush, became manager of the firm.

 An unfortunate tragedy occurred to the Bushes in 1913.
-The city of Long Beach, California was celebrating the birthday of the late Queen Victoria on May 24.
-1913 with reportedly 25,000 people witnessing the event.
+The city of Long Beach, California was celebrating the birthday of the late Queen Victoria on May 24, 1913, with reportedly 25,000 people witnessing the event.
 The parade had finished and the memorial celebration was to take place in the auditorium at the end of the wooden pier.
-As the mass of several thousand people on the pier rushed to enter the auditorium, the upper deck of the pier collapsed on the lower deck causing panic, death, and injuries.
+As the mass of several thousand people on the pier rushed to enter the auditorium, the upper deck of the pier collapsed on the lower deck causing panic, injuries and death.

-A few years later in 1915 the Bush Foundry and Metal Wheel Company was incorporated.
-However, the company ownership remained in the family.
-There were 400 shares with Clement owning 250 shares and each of his three sons (Albert R., Clem J., and Frank A.) owning 50 shares.
+In 1915 the Bush Foundry and Metal Wheel Company was incorporated, however, the company ownership remained in the family.
+Clement owned 250 shares and each of his three sons, Albert R., Clem J., and Frank A., owned 50 shares.

 In 1916 the Bush Foundry was manufacturing the BUSH metal wheels “made of the best material by experienced wagon men in our own plant under our own patents.”

 Clement Bush died in May 27, 1918 in California at the age of 80.
-He was buried in Sunnyside Cemetery, Long Beach near his wife, Isabelle.
+He was buried in Sunnyside Cemetery in Long Beach near his wife, Isabelle.

 The Bush metal wheel works was not as large as some of the other Quincy wheel manufacturers.
-In 1904 they had approximately 30 people while in March, 1907 they were employing about 20 men.
-In the heat wave of July 1925 the company had to close for the first time, but only laid off ten men.
+In 1904 they had approximately 30 employees while in March 1907 they were employing about 20 men.
+In the heat wave of July 1925 the company had to close for the first time, but only laid off 10 men.

-The Bush Foundry and Metal Wheel Company continued to appear as manufacturers of metal wheels in the 1937 Quincy City Directory.
+The Bush Foundry and Metal Wheel Company contributed to making Quincy a major hub of metal wheel manufacturing.

 1900 United States Federal Census, Quincy Ward 5, Adams, Illinois; Roll: 236; Page: 11B; Enumeration District: 0136; FHL microfilm: 1240236.